lstak/SharePoint-proxy-for-Sencha-Touch/README.md

 ## <a name="examples"/>Examples

-Now let's look at some examples how you can use Backbone.SharePoint.
+Now let's look at some examples how you can use the SharePoint proxy.
 In these examples we will assume you have a subsite '/teamsite' in which you have created a Contacts list based on the standard contacts list template.